pkobrien/cad/README.md

 ## Usage

 Modify as you desire.
-You will need a working knowledge of Clojure, OpenSCAD and my customized fork of scad-clj.
+You will need a working knowledge of Clojure.

 The Clojure code is meant to be run from a Clojure REPL.
-It creates scad source files in the output directory.
-Each `.scad` file can then be opened in OpenSCAD and exported as an STL file.
+It creates X3D files in the output directory.

-While not necessary, all the `.stl` files are included in this Git repository because GitHub has a nice STL file viewer that lets you see what the 3-D objects look like with just a web browser.

 ## Copyright